Common Name: Cope’s Gray Tree Frog

 US Locations: Alabama, Arkansas, Washington D.C., Delaware, Florida, Georgia, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Mississippi, North Carolina, Nebraska, New Jersey, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Wisconsin, and West Virginia

 The Cope’s Gray Tree Frog is almost identical to the Eastern Gray Tree Frog (Hyla versicolor) besides their calls and chromosome count.
-The Cope’s Gray Tree Frog is diploid while the Eastern Gray Tree Frog is tetraploid.
+Their chromosomes are diploid, having two sets.
+While, the Eastern Gray Tree Frog is tetraploid, having twice as many.
+The frogs can produce mucous secretions that are slightly toxic.
+Always wash your hands after handling any animal.

 The frog is named after Edward Drinker Cope, the man who first described the frog to western science.
-Edward Drinker Cope described a lot of different species, over a thousand living and dead species.
-While the frog is named the Gray Tree Frog, it can also be green in color.
+Cope described a lot of different species, over a thousand living and extinct species.
+While the frog is named after its gray coloration, it can also be green in color.